Qihoo360/phptrace/README.md

 Features:
 * low-overhead, when extension loaded and trace is off
 * stable, running on [Qihoo 360](http://www.360safe.com/) and tested on main-stream frameworks
+* trace PHP run-time status, even PHP do not install the extension of phptrace

 Download the latest version: https://pecl.php.net/package/trace